-SPES 470 SPES Senior Seminar - 1 Credit HourSpring This is a capstone course for senior majors in the SPES Department and is to be taken their last semester.
-Current professional issues are studied.
-In addition, the student will complete the following assignments: a comprehensive knowledge examination, position papers on current professional issues, a physical education philosophy, a formal personal resume, file all credentials with the KWU Placement Bureau, investigate jobs and graduate school opportunities and complete an exit interview with the SPES faculty.
-SPES 485 Special Topics - Variable Credit SPES 490 Independent Study - Variable CreditOn Demand Independent Study consists of research, reading, or other scholarly investigation or creative work.
-See Independent Study under Alternate Means to Academic Credit for a more detailed description.
-SPMT 365 Spring This course is a study of the legal implication of tort and liability law that affects the athletic competition both on and off the field of athletics.
+SPES 470 SPES Senior Seminar - 1 Credit Hour SPES 485 Special Topics - Variable CreditOn Demand A focused investigation into a selected area(s) of health, physical education, recreation, and athletic training.
+SPES 490 Independent Study - Variable Credit SPMT 365 Spring This course is a study of the legal implication of tort and liability law that affects the athletic competition both on and off the field of athletics.
 The course is an introduction to sports law in intercollegiate and professional sports, discussing areas such as drug testing, Title IX, antitrust and labor laws, collective bargaining, salary caps, free agency, and issues of race and violence.
 Course emphasis is on fundamental legal principles applicable to sports and entertainment business, including law of contracts.
 Specific sport cases and issues are analyzed.
-SPMT 535 Sports Management & Human Resource Development - 3 Credit Hours SPMT 555 Sports Psychology - 3 Credit Hours SPMT 565 Sports Law - 3 Credit Hours SPMT 610 Gender Issues in Sports - 3 Credit Hours SPMT 622 Financial Management in Sports Management - 3 Credit Hours of sports enterprises.
+SPMT 535 Sports Management & Human Resource Development - 3 Credit Hours SPMT 555 Sports Psychology - 3 Credit Hours SPMT 565 Sports Law - 3 Credit Hours SPMT 610 Gender Issues in Sports - 3 Credit Hours

+SPMT 622